4vinn/cypher-code-editor/README.md

 > Made a railway service named "Cypher Code Editor - Frontend".
 Set the root dir to /frontend.
 Connected the github repo.
 Setuped the service variables.
 Generated a domain.

 > Made a railway service named "Cypher Code Editor - Backend".
 Set the root dir to /backend.
 Connected the github repo.
-Setuped the service variables.
 Generated a domain.

 > On frontend service, set service variable to call the backend domain.

 ---

 <details>
 <summary> Other links: </summary>